 - A. Clogged strainers - B. Limed hose fittings in steam line, from separator tank to discharge hose. - C. Defective pump - D. Insufficient water pressure inlet.
 (40 to 70 psi is OK) - E. Check for clogged flow control (Dole) in the pump intake line, 1 1/2 gpm.
 3 small holes in the rubber disk in Dole flow control supply may clog. - 2.
-To start for steam: - A. Turn on pump switch. - B. Turn on burner switch. - Allow steam to come up to operating pressure.
-(This time may vary with the fuel used.) - D. Operating pressure averages should not exceed:
+To start for steam: - A. Turn on pump switch. - B. Turn on burner switch. - C. Allow steam to come up to operating pressure.
+(This time may vary with the fuel used.) - D. Operating pressure averages should not exceed: Water pressure at gauge - 40 - 70 PSI Steam discharge pressure - 60 - 90 PSI

-Water pressure at gauge - 40 - 70 PSI Steam discharge pressure - 60 - 90 PSI
+3. If water pressure is much higher than the steam pressure, the coil is beginning to clog.
+If liming of the coil is suspect, see 25 page for procedure to follow for correction.

-- 3. If liming of the coil is a noticeable problem , see 25 page for procedure to follow for correction. - 4.
-For oil burner trouble shooting , see Beckett manual for procedures.
+4. For oil burner trouble shooting , see Beckett manual for procedures.